James Randi: Personal life and death

 Randi married Venezuelan artist José Alvarez (born Deyvi Orangel Peña Arteaga) on July 2, 2013, in Washington, D.C.
-Randi, who had recently moved to Florida, met Alvarez in 1986, in a Fort Lauderdale public library.
-Arteaga had left his native country for fear of his life, as he was homosexual.
-The pseudonym Arteaga had taken, Jose Alvarez, was an actual person in the United States.
+In 1986, Randi met Alvarez in a Fort Lauderdale public library after he had recently moved to Florida.
+Alvarez, who was then known as Peña, had left his native land in fear of his life after being threatened for being homosexual.
+The alias Peña used, Jose Alvarez, was already an actual person in the United States.
 The identity confusion caused the real Alvarez some legal and financial difficulties.
-Arteaga was arrested for identity theft and faced deportation.
+Peña was arrested for identity theft and faced deportation.
 They resided in Plantation, Florida.

 In the 1993 documentary Secrets of the Psychics, Randi stated, "I've never involved myself in narcotics of any kind; I don't smoke; I don't drink, because that can easily just fuzz the edges of my rationality, fuzz the edges of my reasoning powers, and I want to be as aware as I possibly can.
 That means giving up a lot of fantasies that might be comforting in some ways, but I'm willing to give that up in order to live in an actually real world, as close as I can get to it".

 In a video released in October 2017, Randi revealed that he had recently suffered a minor stroke, and that he was under medical advice not to travel during his recovery, so would be unable to attend CSICon 2017 in Las Vegas later that month.

 Randi died at his home on October 20, 2020, at the age of 92.
 The James Randi Educational Foundation attributed his death to "age-related causes".
 The Center for Inquiry said that Randi "was the public face of skeptical inquiry, bringing a sense of fun and mischievousness to a serious mission."
 Kendrick Frazier said, as part of the statement, "Despite his ferocity in challenging all forms of nonsense, in person he was a kind and gentle man."